ianluddy/dvla_scraper/README.md

 # DVLA-Scraper
-Scrape script to poll for newly cancelled driving test slots and then notify me about them
+Scrape script to poll for newly cancelled driving test slots and then notify me about them.
+Uses Selenium and Chrome and Firefox webdrivers.